- The advice driven by SAP consulting firms is nearly entirely based on financial profit incentives.

-However, these types of comments are also prevalent in the US financial services industry, and the results of decades of doing the exact opposite of client interests are so well documented at this point that there is not much more that needs to be said on the matter.
+However, these types of comments are also prevalent in the US financial services industry.
+The results of decades of doing the exact opposite of client interests are so well documented that there is not much more that needs to be said.

-In this video, Goldman Sachs created mortgage-backed securities that it knew were close to worthless, and internal emails show the executives called one of the investment products they created “shitty.”
-However, Goldman increased the profile, and the commissions paid on the product they built that promptly lost value right after they sold them.
+In a video that has been taken down, it showed that Goldman Sachs created mortgage-backed securities that it knew were close to worthless.
+Internal emails show the executives called one of the investment products they created “shitty.”
+However, Goldman increased the profile and the commissions paid on the product they built that promptly lost value right after selling them.
 In finance, most often, the worst investments are given the largest “spiffs” or commissions to salespeople.
-This motivates the salespeople to “take out the garbage” that is move the shitty investment out the door.
+This motivates the salespeople to “take out the garbage,” that is, move the shitty investment out the door.
 Why worry about your customer when a new Lamborghini is on the other side?
-This same motivation can be seen in applications that SAP sold — perfect examples being SAP CRM, SAP PLM, MDM, NetWeaver (not anything but a marketing construct), ByDesign.
+This same motivation can be seen in SAP applications — perfect examples being SAP CRM, SAP PLM, MDM, NetWeaver (not anything but a marketing construct), ByDesign.
 An incomplete S/4 HANA application falls into this category as well.
-All the big consulting companies sold implementations in these areas because the major consulting companies could not care less about the implementability or quality of applications that they recommend.
+All the big consulting companies sold implementations in these areas because the major consulting companies could not care less about the implementability or quality of their recommendations.
 You have to be “man enough” to sell a complete piece of garbage.

 “No laws were broken”

-Which is curious, but what he meant to say was that no laws were broken, because those breaking the law had so much money, or because those people that broke the law gave so much money to the Democrats (and the Republicans)…which is a different statement entirely.
+This is curious, but what he meant to say was that no laws were broken because those breaking the law had so much money, or because those who broke the law gave so much money to the Democrats (and the Republicans)…which is a different statement entirely.

 One of Goldman’s defenses was that the investors that bought these securities had a lot of experience.
 I think the argument is that their clients should have known better than to trust them.

 Goldman Sachs also states that they put their customers first.
-However, if all of Goldman Sachs’ bias and conflicts of interest were removed, they would become a much less successful and business.
-Bias and corruption are the sources of a large amount of wealth, and in general, is the easiest money to be had.
+However, if all of Goldman Sachs’ bias and conflicts of interest were removed, they would become much less successful and business.
+Bias and corruption are the sources of a large amount of wealth, and in general, it is the easiest money to be had.
 Goldman Sachs is not particularly useful.
 Their primary stock and trade is the type of corruption that would make a Latin American dictator blush.
-Anyone given Goldman Sachs the same monopolistic advantages would have to be a fool not to benefit in a similar manner.
+Anyone who gave Goldman Sachs the same monopolistic advantages would have to be a fool not to benefit similarly.

 Dealing with Conflicts of Interest

-But if you intend to make money from conflicts of interest, then the best approach is to keep the conflict of interest but then either state that it has no impact on your behavior, or that it would never affect the way you do business.
+But if you intend to make money from conflicts of interest, then the best approach is to keep the conflict of interest and state that it has no impact on your behavior or that it would never affect the way you do business.